 No. This is teaching us that the wife ought to be elevated to not just the same treatment as a husband would treat himself, but just a bit higher.
 The husband is to give himself just as Jesus did.
 It’s totally selfless.

 This is for both parties in a marriage.
-When two people get married, their family is them two.
+When two people get married, their family is the two in the marriage (and children.)
 It’s great to have moms and dads, brothers and sisters.
 But your spouse is your family first and foremost.
 It goes without saying that the word most needs emphasis.

-It doesn’t mean we cannot do things with your parents and siblings, but to insist on having every Thanksgiving or other holiday celebrations with them and dragging our spouse along can lead to problems.
+It doesn’t mean we cannot do things with our parents and siblings, but to insist on having every Thanksgiving or other holiday celebrations with them and dragging our spouse along can lead to problems.
 Even trying to be fair is difficult.
 Establish your own family traditions.
-And do the extended family things once-in-while.
+And do the extended family things once in while.

 Leave mom and dad and cleave to our spouse.
 It is difficult to engage in spiritual warfare if we are married and do not cleave to our spouse.
 Two are one.
 We need them.